vodkabears/Remodal/README.md

 ```

 ## A mix of 2 worlds
-To change the default settings (without modified the source) but still use the data-remodal-target functionality, just define ...
+To change the default settings (without modifying the source) but still use the data-remodal-target functionality, just define ...

 ```js
 function remodalSetDefaults